OFFLINE-GmbH/oc-bootstrapper/README.md

 Works on Windows via Ubuntu Bash or Git Bash.

-## Example project
+## Project's repo

+While using `oc-bootstrapper` it is a good idea to keep `october.yaml`, project's theme and project's plugins (those that are not shared among other projects) in project's repo.

-Take a look at the [OFFLINE-GmbH/octobertricks.com](https://github.com/OFFLINE-GmbH/octobertricks.com) repo to see an example setup of oc-bootstrapper.
+Take a look at the [OFFLINE-GmbH/octobertricks.com](https://github.com/OFFLINE-GmbH/octobertricks.com) repo to see an example setup of `oc-bootstrapper`.

 ## Installation